kaiwang-group/HGLMA/README.md

 ## Description
 There are totally six folders, which are briefly described as below.
-- The folder ```Data``` contains the datasets for training and testing of HGLMA, and contains the summarized experimental results that are also available in the supplementary materials.
+- The folder ```Data``` contains the datasets for training and testing HGLMA, and contains the summarized experimental results that are also available in the supplementary materials.
 - The folder ```HGLMA_embeddings``` contains the codes for multi-dimensional metabolite feature extractions.
 - The folder ```HGLMA_prediction``` contains the codes and corresponding files for the evaluation of reaction prediction performances.
 - The folder ```HGLMA_recovery``` contains the codes and corresponding files for the evaluation of reaction recovery.